“Best Legal Solutions for your Business”

 The minimum wage in Thailand is 300 baht per day and wages need to be paid at least once a month.
 Employees are entitled to 13 holidays per year and after one year of employment, they receive a minimum of 6 days of paid personal leave.
 Employees are granted a minimum of 30 days of paid sick leave and an explanation or medical certificate is only required if the employee is absent for more than three or more days.

-Franchise Agreement is a legal contract between a franchisor and franchisee, whereby the franchisor is grants a license to the franchisee to use his mark, operational model and required support to run a similar business in exchange for a fee or based of the incomes generated.
+A Franchise business in Thailand is regulated by the Thai Trade Competition Act.
+The Trade Competition Commission is the government body in charge of the supervision and enforcement of the Trade Competition Law.
+A Franchise Agreement is a legal contract between a franchisor and franchisee, whereby the franchisor is grants a license to the franchisee to use his mark, operational model and required support to run a similar business in exchange for a fee or based of the incomes generated.

 The general legal principle of freedom of contract is applicable in Thailand for Franchise agreements.
 Therefore, both parties parties are free to bind themselves to any condition in the contract as long as the contract is not otherwise prohibited by law.
 With regard to franchising, there is currently no specific regulation which restricts parties’ rights in this regard.